projectara/greybus-spec/source/glossary.rst

     An implementation of the Project Ara platform which complies with the Greybus Specification.

-    A Greybus System is composed of one or more :ref:`Modules
-    <glossary-module>`, connected to one another and to exactly one
-    SVC by one or more |unipro| Switches contained within an Endoskeleton.

 .. _glossary-interface:

 Interface
-    An abstract representation of the services provided by a :ref:`Module <glossary-module>` at one of its :ref:`Interface Blocks <glossary-interface-block>`.
+    An abstract representation of the services provided by the :ref:`Frame <glossary-module>` at one of its :ref:`Interface Blocks <glossary-interface-block>`.

 .. _glossary-interface-block:

 Interface Block
+    The physical connectors exposed by the :ref:`Frame
+    <glossary-frame>` for connection to :ref:`Modules
-    The physical connections between a :ref:`Module <glossary-module>` and an :ref:`Endoskeleton <glossary-endo>` as defined by the Project Ara :ref:`MDK <glossary-mdk>`.
+    <glossary-module>` as defined by the Project Ara :ref:`MDK
+    <glossary-mdk>`.

 .. _glossary-message-header: